 You publish content to increase brand awareness and achieve higher conversions.
 Did you know fonts matter just as much as the content you publish?

 Quality content that engages your audience should always be a top priority.
-But if the appearance of the letters in your words makes the content difficult to read, you’ll end up losing your audience’s attention.
+But if the appearance of your marketing content makes it difficult to read, you’ll end up losing your audience’s attention.
 That’s why marketing and advertising fonts deserve a little more attention than they often get.

 Most marketing tactics use fonts strategically, including traditional print advertisements, news releases, website design, and infographics.

-Let’s take a look at why fonts matter.
+Let’s take a look at why fonts matter in advertising.
 Out of the two examples below, which one is easier to read?

 The example above makes it easy to understand why fonts matter.
 Even the spacing between the letters influences how your audience feels when they read your content.
 Let’s take an even closer look at the importance of carefully choosing advertising fonts.

 Why Do Fonts Matter?

 The font you use affects your audience’s perception of your brand before they ever have a real interaction with your brand.
 As soon as a person sees your logo, they’ll form an instant idea of how your business behaves.

 When your audience reads your content, their eyes follow a scanpath.
 A scanpath is a pattern that comes naturally to humans.
 Understanding the scanpath makes it possible to enhance the design of your words so your audience can better comprehend your message.

 Sentences have saccades (scans) and fixations (pauses).
 For a typical reader, the scanpath looks something like this:

 Usually, your eyes can read about seven to nine letters before they need to pause.
 The pause is necessary because it ensures you comprehend and process what you read.
 As you’re scanning a sentence, you don’t visually process the words.
 Visual processing only takes place during the pause.

 If you think fonts don’t impact how your audience feels when they read your content, make sure to check out what Kevin Larson says about the way fonts influence human emotion.